How would Google Answer Vague Questions in Queries?

 I’ve written a few posts about Google working on answering questions, and it is good seeing more information about that topic being published in a new patent.
 As I have noted, this one focuses upon when questions asking for facts may be vague:

-When a question-and-answer (Q&A) system receives a query, such as in the search context, the system must interpret the query, determine whether to respond, and if so, select one or more answers with which to respond.
+When a question-and-answer (Q&A) system receives a query, such as in the search context, the system must interpret the query, determine whether to respond and if so, select one or more answers with which to respond.
 Not all queries may be received in the form of a question, and some queries might be vague or ambiguous.

 The patent provides an example query for “Washington’s age.”

-Note: This article has completely changed the way I view the way Google answers questions.